 What brand extension strategy best suits your brand?
 And when is it better to extend your brand or launch a new brand?
 First, here are some factors to consider.

 However, the further a brand extends, the greater the potential dissonance from the core.
-While this may imply greater opportunity, and potential for a ‘new’ brand, it also implies greater risk.
+While this offers opportunity, and potential for a ‘new’ brand, it also brings greater risk.
 (Figure 3).
-The second question then, as George Harris understood, is whether a brand extension or launching a new brand will inspire greatest success?
+A key question then, as George Harris understood, is whether extending a brand or launching a new brand will inspire greatest success?

-There are two principal brand extension strategies; either by evolving from the brand core or to realise a brand vision.
+There are two principal brand extension strategies; by evolving from the brand core or by making a step-change to realise a brand vision.
+The latter typically requires a revolutionary change in positioning.

 In 1935 Boots launched a retail own brand called Boots No7.
 Originally, it was just a skin care line, though cosmetics followed and subsequently took off after the war (3).
 Over the years the brand had many make-overs: both changes in livery (blue, terracotta, brown, grey, black etc).
 Also many brand extensions.
 Though growth was impeded through a close association with Boots.
 So in 1971 the decision was made to build an independent fashion brand, exclusive to Boots.

 Caterpillar Inc. (sometimes shortened to Cat) is the world’s biggest manufacturer of construction equipment.
-The name results from the merger of two companies in 1925; one of whom Holt, whose tractors hauled guns in World War 1.
 During World War 2 their trucks also found fame with the US Navy who used them to build military bases.
 Then through the 1950s, the company made a series of acquisitions, bringing new products to market under the Caterpillar name.

-By the late 20th century, Caterpillar was synonymous with reliability, durability and technology, and a distinctive yellow livery.
-In 1994, therefore, via a carefully controlled licensing programme, Caterpillar extended the brand to a other merchandise.
-Firstly, and most famously, boots.
-The footwear sector has since boomed, and it remains the most successful consumer product licensing segment to date.
-In the late 90s Caterpillar then issued its first watch license, to Catwatches.com (Cat calls them rugged timepieces), and in 2016, to mobile phones.
+Through the late 20th century, Caterpillar became synonymous with reliability, durability and technology, and a distinctive yellow livery.
+Then in the mid 1990s, Caterpillar extended the brand to a other merchandise though a carefully controlled licensing programme.
+Firstly, and most famously, to boots.
+The footwear sector has since boomed, and it remains their most successful consumer product licensing segment to date.
+In the late 90s Caterpillar extended into timepieces, (Cat calls them rugged timepieces) (Catwatches.com), and in 2016, to mobile phones, and in 2020 to robotics.
 According to Kenny Beaupre, Caterpillar Brand Licensing Manager, “This builds positive brand awareness which helps in many ways.
 It also connects new and existing audiences to Caterpillar’s products and services.
 We’re fortunate people like being associated with our brand, and Cat licensed products are a great way to show this connection.“

 Walt Disney, a shy yet visionary man, famously created his first sound cartoon, Steamboat Willie in 1928 (4).
 It featured what was to become the world’s best known mouse.
-Later in 1935, he went on to create the first full length, animation, Snow White and the Seven Dwarfs.
+Later in 1937, he went on to complete the first full-length animation, Snow White and the Seven Dwarfs.
 Then in 1955, he opened the world’s first amusement park, Disneyland (in Anaheim, Los Angeles).
-To fund this he also diversified into TV programmes, including the Mickey Mouse Club, and live action movies.
-As a result, by the mid 1960s, when Walt Disney died, he’d set high standards, instilled strong beliefs in, and established a clear vision for the company, “to make the world happy”.
+To fund this he diversified into TV programmes, including the Mickey Mouse Club, and also live action movies.
+When Walt Disney died in the mid 1960s, he left the company with high standards, strong beliefs, and a clear vision “to make the world happy”.
+His resulting ethos and vision guides Disney’s “imagineering” to this day.
+More recently, the acquisition of content that appeals to wider demographics, combined with the availability of fast broadband has enabled Disney to extend their brand into millions and millions of homes with their streaming service Disney+.

-1. Brands grow through evolution (from a brand promise), or revolution through innovation to realise a brand vision.
-So build clear brand values.
-And also answer the question – “what does the brand stand for”?
+1. Brands grow through evolution (from a brand promise), or more revolutionary approach to realise a brand vision.
+Critical is to decide “what you want the brand to stand for”?
 (Figure 8)

 2. Great brands tend to have high awareness (at least in their niche).
 And also distinctive rational and emotional benefits.
-So pay attention to boosting the both via your brand extension strategies as people pay more.
+Building both rational and emotional perceptions adds monetary value and justifies a premium vs. your competitors.

 3. Successful brand development springs from clear insight, a strong creative leader, visionaries, a great R&D department, or a strong brand belief system.